 No. teleNetwork will have you install something called a “soft phone” onto your computer.
 You will use this to answer the inbound calls.

 Actually the tech requirements are rather extensive, and they are all a must.
 If you don't have them in place, you will have to get them if you want to work for this company:

-- Desktop or Laptop PC (No Macintosh computers)
+Desktop or Laptop PC (No Macintosh computers, no dual booted Macs)

-- Windows XP, Vista or Windows 7 operating system
+- Windows Vista or Windows 7 or 8 operating system

 - Sound card and speakers

-- Functional webcam and microphone (software download instructions will be provided upon selection for interview).*The webcam is only for your Skype interview, from what I can tell you don’t use it to work.*
+- Functional webcam and microphone (software download instructions will be provided upon selection for interview).*The webcam is for the interview as well as for daily training and mentoring conferences during the first 2 weeks

 - Cisco VPN Client (software provided by teleNetwork)